sanjitster/gulp-image-checker/README.md

 Run `gulp` to trigger tasker to organize working files, invalid images and valid images.

-Run `gulp validfilenames` to trigger tasker to generate a json list of filenames for the valid images. *output/valid/data*
+Run `gulp validfilenames` to trigger tasker to generate a json list of filenames form /valid folder. *output/valid/data*

-Run `gulp resize` to trigger tasker to resize, compress and export to a image type.
+Run `gulp resize` to trigger tasker to resize, compress and export to a image type from the /valid folder.
 It also saves a json list of resized filenames. *out/resized*

 Run `gulp clean` to trigger tasker to flush all files and folders in /output.
 Files in source folder will not be amended.